AI-Tech-Research-Lab/Introduction-to-BFV-HE-ML/README.md

 The notebook `Tutorial_to_fill.ipynb` is the suggested one.
 We will complete and run it during the tutorial.
 **You can also run it directly on Google Colab, to avoid compatibility issues at this [link](https://drive.google.com/file/d/1WtvumJvvJuFTjV0pxTiivzTWefi14ui5/view?usp=sharing)!**.

-For reference, the `Tutorial_complete.ipynb` notebook already contains the final version of the notebook with a deeped explanation.
+For reference, the `Tutorial_complete.ipynb` notebook already contains the final version of the notebook with a deeper explanation.
 Also this one can be run on Colab: [link](https://drive.google.com/file/d/1RAA_FD4Emvfzt70D1tRndAvAtOUGRsvV/view?usp=sharing).

 # Introduction-to-BFV-HE-ML